 Lastly, keep in mind – when a county appears to be “difficult” in some way (perhaps you can't get the list in the right format, or the county has a very poor GIS mapping system online)… while this does create some challenges for people like you and me, it creates the same challenges for every other competing real estate investor looking for deals in that market.

-Vacant land is known for it’s overall lack of competition compared to most other real estate investing niches – but when you can find a county that has virtually never been touched (because of it’s various barriers to entry), the results from even a mediocre marketing effort in these counties can be quite powerful.
+Vacant land is known for its overall lack of competition compared to most other real estate investing niches – but when you can find a county that has virtually never been touched (because of its various barriers to entry), the results from even a mediocre marketing effort in these counties can be quite powerful.

 Is it hard to work in inherently difficult counties?
 Of course… but some side benefits come with the territory when nobody else is willing to do the heavy lifting.